 And it wore on me that more dogs were really needing me.
 I burned out, sold the company and regrouped.

 I started looking at all of the different problems I'd seen over the many thousands of dogs I'd worked with, especially leash "reactivity" (we all know what aggression looks like though, right?
-No matter if from fear or bossiness or just plain aggression, "reactive" is just glossing it over) and fear and aggressive behavior and I put together a plan.
+No matter if from fear or bossiness or just plain aggression, "reactive" is just glossing it over) and fear and aggressive behavior so I put together a plan.

 I took that method, played with it and learned how to use it for problems beyond what it was originally used for and combined it with the other methods and now have a ONE OF A KIND program to fix behavior problems.